aaronparker/aaronparker.github.io/_drafts/integrate-citrix-sharefile-office-3655817-revision-v1-Integrate-Citrix-ShareFile-into-Office-365.md

 guid: https://stealthpuppy.com/5817-revision-v1/
 permalink: /5817-revision-v1/
 ---
 While Office 365 overall is a great concept, the user experience of OneDrive for Business and SharePoint is less than ideal.
-Integrating an alternative enterprise file and sync solution can be difficult to justify from a cost perspective &#8211; if Office 365 has a storage solution, what benefits do you gain by adding an alternative?
+Integrating an alternative enterprise file and sync solution can be difficult to justify from a cost perspective - if Office 365 has a storage solution, what benefits do you gain by adding an alternative?

 Perhaps a subjective view, but integrating Citrix ShareFile into Office 365 provides a better end-user experience than OneDrive for Business and SharePoint.
-Plus it works in virtual desktop environments (something you don&#8217;t get without [3rd party solutions](https://www.fslogix.com)) and enables access to on-premises storage.
+Plus it works in virtual desktop environments (something you don't get without [3rd party solutions](https://www.fslogix.com)) and enables access to on-premises storage.
 Thus, an organisation may see value in going Office 365 **and** Citrix ShareFile, or perhaps may already be a ShareFile customer and is moving to Office 365.

 To integrate Citrix ShareFile into Office 365, there are a number of touch&nbsp;points worth spending time on to get the user experience just right.